Eli Mansour

 Eli J. Mansour (born 1968) is a rabbi at Edmond J. Safra Synagogue in Brooklyn.

 Education

-Mansour studied at Mercaz HaTorah in Israel, and after returning to the US at Yeshiva Ateret Torah in Brooklyn, and then Bet Midrash Gavoha in Lakewood and at Keter Tzion Kollel under Rabbi Max Maslaton, receiving ordination (Smichah) in 1998.
+Rabbi Mansour is one of the biggest Rabbi's in the Syrian-Jewish community of Brooklyn.
+He studied at Mercaz HaTorah in Israel, and after returning to the US at Yeshiva Ateret Torah in Brooklyn, and then Bet Midrash Gavoha in Lakewood and at Keter Tzion Kollel under Rabbi Max Maslaton, receiving ordination (Smichah) in 1998.